YotaYota/java-cert-summary/java-summary.md

 import java.time.*;
 ```

-- Static classes. `new` keyword is not allowed.
+- Static classes (`new` keyword is not allowed)
-- Created object is immutable.
+- Created object is immutable

 |||
 |:---|:---|